Every gamer needs a budget. Every wise gamer lives by one.

 Once you’re committed to reducing your spending and you have a goal in mind, there are plenty of simple ways to establish a gaming budget.
 If budgeting is already part of your life and you have found a system that works for you, great!
 Consider applying those same habits to your gaming, and definitely share your wisdom in the comments!
 If you’re not an expert budgeter, setting up a system to track the financial aspects of your hobby can be a fantastic mini-lesson that you can easily apply to other areas of your life.

-How to get started: If you are technologically inclined, there are lots of cool sites and apps for budgeting, such as Mint, You Need a Budget, and Personal Capital.
+How to get started: If you are technologically inclined, there are lots of cool sites and apps to introduce you to budgeting, such as Mint, You Need a Budget, and Personal Capital.
 While these are great resources, my advice is to keep it super simple and start with a good old fashioned spreadsheet, such as the example sheet linked here.
 Google Sheets are free and web-based, so you can access your budget from any device.
 All you really need are some simple formulas to add up your expenses and … (whatever else you have on there, explain what this tool actually does!).
 The trick is to be honest about what you spend, and update as you go along so you can keep tabs on your spending (and selling, which you can read more about in an upcoming article).

 Step 3: Log your Sales and Purchases.